Make Your Own Veggie Plate

 Marinated Carrots

-This recipe is a little different twist to the traditional Spanish tapas by creating a carrot pickle that is easy to transport to work for a snack!
+This recipe has a slightly different twist from traditional Spanish tapas.
+It is made with a carrot pickle that is easy to transport to work for a snack!
 This recipe makes enough for about 2 cups of pickles.
-You can cut the recipe if you are making for one.
+You can cut the recipe if you are making one.

-2 large carrots, peeled and cut into small match sticks
+Two large carrots peeled and cut into small match sticks

 1/2 medium onion sliced